FluffTech-Squad/Katua/readme.md

 # FluffyMod | Anti-Troll Moderation

-**Warning: most of the essential features require premium, so, contact the owner by DMing the bot, you're server will get especially premium if valided.**
+**Warning: most of the essential features require premium, so, contact the owner by DMing the bot, you're server will get especially premium if validated.**

 - Don't be pessimist!
 If you vote for the bot, you get 1 or 2 gold shards, gold shards can give temporary access to the guild of your choice.
 2 shards = 12 hours and 1 extra shards adds 6 hours, it's like Nitro but free!
 The Golden Festival will start July 15th 2024 (undetermined date), so gain the max of golden shards to give your _(favorite)_ guild the premium features it needs a max of time!